Supporting Bromley’s Armed Forces community

 Bromley Stories told by Peter Lemon

-Peter shares his ‘stories from Bromley’ in a conversation with the Mayor of Bromley, reflecting on his time in World War 2, including extraordinary near-death experiences.
+Peter shares his ‘stories from Bromley’ in a conversation with the then Mayor of Bromley, reflecting on his time in World War 2, including extraordinary near-death experiences.

 Census information